antespi/docker-imap-devel/README.md

 If you look for a docker image for production environment, then go here: https://hub.docker.com/r/tvial/docker-mailserver/

 This image is even simpler than `tvial` docker image.
-Includes only Postfix (SMTP) and Dovecot (IMAP) servers with one catchall mailbox `debug@example.org` for all emails.
+Includes only Postfix (SMTP) and Dovecot (IMAP) servers with one catchall mailbox `debug@localdomain.test` for all emails.
 So, it's very useful for debugging.
 Optionally, you can define another normal mailbox.

-Every email received via SMTP will be delivered locally to `debug@example.org`, so it's safe for testing a web application sending emails with a production list of emails.
+Every email received via SMTP will be delivered locally to `debug@localdomain.test`, so it's safe for testing a web application sending emails with a production list of emails.

 Using your favorite email client you can connect via IMAP protocol to see emails like original recipient would received them